Blowpipe hunting with Orang Asli people in Malaysia

 Walking barefoot under these conditions is excellent, as the toes can be used for gripping into the clay.
 Unfortunately, rattan palms regularly shed leaf sheaths covered with nasty thorns.
 Stepping on them barefoot will result in cuts, as I suffered.

 If these cuts would not be enough, leeches will happily suck the red juice when- and wherever they can.
-Although having rubbed tobacco juice onto my feet and legs before leaving and inspected my feet regularly during the walk, five leeches sucked themselves into an area of about 1 sq cm / 0.155 sq inch below my ankle bone (Lateral malleolus).
+Although having rubbed tobacco juice onto my feet and legs before leaving and inspected my feet regularly during the walk, five leeches sucked themselves into an area of about one sq cm / 0.155 sq inch below my ankle bone (Lateral malleolus).
 This looked like a bunch of wiggling worms.
 I did not think of taking a photo when discovering them, but I ribbed them off as fast as possible.

 Equipment used for blowpipe hunting